bill0x2A/mev-gg-public-temp/README.md

 [mev.gg](http://mev.gg) is a MEV game.
 The game works like Fomo3d.

-[MEV.gg](http://MEV.gg) is a single smart contract that does the following:
+`MevGG` is a single smart contract that does the following:

 There is a countdown clock starting at 24 hours.